nrfconnect/ncs-door-lock-and-access-control/docs/testing.rst

 ********************************

 Perform tests to ensure your devices are functioning correctly.
-You can see the full list of available test on the `Aliro Certification Tool`_ repository.
+You can see the full list of available tests in the `Aliro Certification Tool`_ repository.
-Note, that NFC Reader tests start with the ``RD`` prefix.
+Note that NFC Reader tests start with the ``RD`` prefix, and Bluetooth LE Reader tests start with ``RD-BLE``.
-This means that the Test Harness device will be operating as Aliro user device.
+This means that the Test Harness device will be operating as the Aliro user device.

 For verification, execute the following tests:

+* NFC:
-1. RD-NFC-CONTROLFLOW-2.0 test, which allows you to verify if the communication between the Reader and the user device terminates correctly when sending the ``CONTROL_FLOW`` command.
+   * RD-NFC-CONTROLFLOW-2.0 – Verifies if the communication between the Reader and the user device terminates correctly when sending the ``CONTROL_FLOW`` command.
-2. RD-NFC-STDTXN-2.0 test, which allows you to verify if the Reader properly implements the Aliro authentication protocol.
+   * RD-NFC-STDTXN-2.0 – Verifies if the Reader properly implements the Aliro authentication protocol over NFC.
+* Bluetooth LE:
+   * RD-BLE-STDTXN-1.0 – Verifies if the Reader advertises proper data over Bluetooth LE and if the GATT characteristics are implemented.
+   * RD-BLE-STDTXN-2.0 – Verifies if the Reader properly implements the Aliro authentication protocol over Bluetooth LE.

 Running the test
 ================